agilepartner/craft-challenges/culture/watch-video.md

 # Watch a video
 ![Watch video](images/watch-video.png)

-* Watch a video
+* Choose a video with your colleagues
+* Watch it in group
-* Discuss about it with your team mates
+* As always, **share your discoveries** with your colleagues

+> Watching videos in group will help you to create a culture of learning in your company.

 ## Resources
 Here a list of good videos :